thenakedthunder/bookratr/README.md

 is an "overwhelming" version showing all the dependencies, the other is purer and therefore easier to comprehend.

+I intentionally omitted the use of JavaScript because of said requirements.
+I know that the use of it could have made the whole site and code better.
+For checking on my JS skills, please take a look at other projects on this repo.

 The whole code here is my own work, the only assistance I got was from virtual "partners" like Google and Stack Overflow.
 The only code parts I did NOT write were for the part where users can rate the books: here, the html and css code for displaying golden stars instead of radio buttons is